Oisota/MyBlog/src/blog/long-functions.md

 This way, the intent is just as clear, and no new functions are added that have to be maintained and documented.
 Everything stays inside `superLongFunction`.
+Although, this approach leads to the problem of having lots of local variables in the function making it hard to know which variables are used where and what their life times logically are.

 Another alternative would be to use inner functions if your language supports them.